 The Penguin Random House internship program offers candidates the opportunity to work in the Penguin Random House Adult & Children’s divisions, attend weekly professional development programming, and learn about the world of publishing.
 This program is intended to provide opportunities for racially/ethnically underrepresented groups in the publishing industry.
 Active chapter members interested in learning about the world of marketing in book publishing are encouraged to apply.
 No prior publishing experience is required.

-During the next fall 2022 eight week program, fall interns will work 14 hours per week at a pay rate of $20/hr.
+Fall/spring interns will work remote for 14 hours per week at a pay rate of $20/hr.
 Intern schedules will be flexible to account for candidates who may be located in a variety of time zones.

 Past Penguin Internship Recipient Blogs